telerik/maui-docs/controls/barcode/1d-barcodes/1dbarcode-overview.md

 ---
-title: Overview
+title: 1D Barcodes Overview
-page_title: .NET MAUI Barcode Documentation | Supported Types Overview
-description: Check our &quot;Overview&quot; documentation article for Telerik Barcode for .NET MAUI.
+page_title: 1D Barcodes Overview | Telerik UI for MAUI
+description: "Learn more about the one-dimensional (1D) barcode types supported by the Telerik UI for MAUI Barcode."
 position: 0
-slug: barcode-supported-types-overview
+slug: 1dbarcode-overview
 ---

-# Supported Types

-There are two types of barcodes according to their dimensions:

-## Matrix (2D) barcodes

-The matrix code is a two-dimensional way for representing information.
-It can also be referred to as a 2D barcode or simply a 2D code.
-It is similar to the linear (one dimensional) barcode, but can represent more data per unit area.

-Currently, **RadBarcode** supports [QR Code]({% slug barcode-qrcode-overview%}), [PDF417]({% slug barcode-pdf417-overview%}) and [SwissQR Code]({% slug barcode-swissqrcode-overview%}) matrix barcode types.

-## Linear (1D) barcodes
+# One-Dimensional Barcodes Overview

-The linear (one dimensional) barcodes are made up of lines and spaces of various widths that create specific patterns.
-Currently, **RadBarcode** supports the following one dimensional barcode types:
+The linear, one-dimensional (1D) barcodes are made up of lines and spaces of various widths that create specific patterns.

+Currently, RadBarcode supports the following 1D barcode types:

 |Barcode|Description|
 |----|----|